-The HIV diagnosed prevalence (rate per 1000, aged 15-59) in Oldham in 2019 was 1.66 per 1000, which equates to 226 people living with HIV in the borough, 18 of whom were newly diagnosed in 2019.
-Oldham has seen an overall decrease in the percentage of late HIV diagnosis between 2009/11 and 2017/19, yet rates remain higher than the Greater Manchester and England averages at 40.9% (compared to 44.1% for North West and 43.1% for England).
-However, HIV testing coverage in Oldham, although increasing year on year since 2015, remains much lower than the regional and national averages at 41% (compared to 56.6% for the North West and 64.8% for England, 2019) and the number of residents living with HIV who are unaware that they are infected (estimated to equivalent to around 7% of those living with HIV) increase the risk of onward transmission.
+Oldham has seen an overall decrease in the percentage of late HIV diagnosis between 2009/11 and 2018-20, yet rates remain higher than the Greater Manchester and England averages at 39.1% (compared to 42.5% for North West and 42.4% for England).
+However, HIV testing coverage in Oldham, although increasing year on year since 2015, remains much lower than the regional and national averages at 36.4% (compared to 39.9% for the North West and 46.0% for England, 2020)8 and the number of residents living with HIV who are unaware that they are infected (estimated to equivalent to around 7% of those living with HIV) increase the risk of onward transmission.

 Preventing new diagnosis of HIV is particularly cost effective.
-According to NICE, overall HIV treatment and care costs are around £800 million for England, which equates to an estimated $\pounds 280,000 - \pounds 360,000$ in costs over a person's lifetime (Medical Research Council Trials Unit, 2015).
+According to NICE, overall HIV treatment and care costs are around £800 million for England, which equates to an estimated £280,000 - £360,000 in costs over a person's lifetime (Medical Research Council Trials Unit, 2015)9.